aiFdn/gitwz/README.md

 #### Integrating with `@commitlint`

-The integration between `@commitlint` and OpenCommit is done automatically the first time OpenCommit is run with `OCO_PROMPT_MODULE` set to `@commitlint`.
+The integration between `@commitlint` and GitWiz is done automatically the first time GitWiz is run with `OCO_PROMPT_MODULE` set to `@commitlint`.
 However, if you need to force set or reset the configuration for `@commitlint`, you can run the following command:

 ```sh
 oco commitlint force